You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Anafranil is a drug marketed by Specgx Llc and is included in one NDA.

 The generic ingredient in ANAFRANIL is clomipramine hydrochloride.
 There are eleven drug master file entries for this compound.
-Nineteen suppliers are listed for this compound.
+Seventeen suppliers are listed for this compound.
 Additional details are available on the clomipramine hydrochloride profile page.

 AI Deep Research